Games & Quizzes

 /trānd/

 having been taught particular skill or type of behaviour.
-To practice to get better at a thing, e.g. sports.
+To point a certain way or toward something.

 /ˈsəmˌ(h)wer/